healthyregions/SDOHPlace-MetadataManager/DOCKER_SETUP.md

 - Build the metadata manager Docker image
 - Start a Solr container on port 8983
 - Start the metadata manager container on port 8000
-- Create a default Solr core named `blacklight-core-dev`
+- Create a default Solr core named `blacklight-core-stage`

 **Access the application:**
 - Metadata Manager: http://localhost:8000